 All the featured artists’ careers were shaped by PAFA, whether through their education or the exhibition and display of their work.
 The exhibition’s interpretive materials and didactics critically re-examine this legacy while shedding light on PAFA’s continuing role in shaping the understanding of the relevance of American art in the twenty-first century.

-Anna O. Marley, PhD, is the Vice President of Museum Research and Scholarship, Kenneth R. Woodcock Curator of Historical American Art, and Director of the Center for the Study of the American Artist at the Pennsylvania Academy of the Fine Arts, where she has curated over fifteen exhibitions.
+Anna O. Marley, PhD, is the Chief of Curatorial Affairs and the Kenneth R. Woodcock Curator of Historical American Art, and Director of the Center for the Study of the American Artist at the Pennsylvania Academy of the Fine Arts, where she has curated over fifteen exhibitions.
 Marley is a scholar of American art and material culture from the colonial era to 1945.